Stereotypes, slang, and colloquialisms in different countries.

 my hockey coach (who spent his childhood in canada) was tellin us how one time, he was on a plane going back to canada after a trip to the US.
 He said that the lady next to him asked, "Are there cars in Canada?" and he says sarcastically, "Nope! we drive around in sleds and we club baby seals to eat for dinner."

 Haha, well that is true for up north.
 I've said that to people before though.
-On that note I should go find some food and cook it in my igloo.stgermaine wrote:lol this is a great thread. . .
+On that note I should go find some food and cook it in my igloo.

 Spore Name : Sakiara